asi-alliance/asi-chain-faucet/README.md

 ### Frontend Configuration

-The frontend is configured through environment variables in `.env` file or at build time:
+The frontend is configured through environment variables in `.env` file or at build time.

+Create a `.env` file in the `web/` directory with the following variables:

 ```bash
 # Backend API URL (no trailing slash)